Alluseri/ai-dungeon-better-farmer/README.md

 # Better ad farmer for AI Dungeon
 A new, better & safer advertisement farmer & bypass for AI Dungeon.

+## Meta
+People might come here with the expected question of "why?", implying that ads were a good solution or something.
+Well, maybe.
+But:
+1. I can't use my web-browser to watch ads.
+I want to.
+2. I want to use an old build of AI Dungeon mobile app without ads.
+I can't(well, I do, thanks to AIDBF, doesn't matter).
+3. 10 actions per 20-30 seconds?
+For real?
+4. I can't use the AI Dungeon app to watch ads when I don't use a VPN, because I'm from Russia.

+## Precautions
+Please, for God's sake, don't get too greedy.
+It's highly unlikely the project will get outdated and abandoned in a matter of days, so, if you want to farm, do it passively. +300 actions per day at most.
+More will get you flagged and yeeted along with all your stories, so don't hold me responsible for this.

 # v2
 The userscript version, much more convenient and way more stable.